 NYU has been at the forefront of creating and funding programs to address the difficult economic reality facing prospective public interest lawyers, from its generous LRAP to its renowned Root-Tilden-Kern Scholarship to summer funding for all first- and second-year students.
 Through these programs, NYU School of Law strives to both encourage its students' dedication to public service and service to communities from Washington Square to the world over.

 NYU Law has long been a leader in providing scholarships to its students in public interest.
 NYU Law’s flagship public interest scholarship, the Root-Tilden-Kern Program, established more than 50 years ago, awards full tuition to 20 scholars selected for their commitment to working in public service, their academic merit, and leadership potential.
-Other NYU Law public interest scholarships include: the Latinx Rights Scholar Program, the Furman Public Policy Program, the Arthur Garfield Hays Civil Liberties Program, and the Derrick Bell Public Service Scholarship.
+Other NYU Law public interest scholarships include: the Latinx Rights Scholar Program, the Latham & Watkins Award in Technology and Law, the Furman Public Policy Program, the NYU Cyber Scholarship, the Arthur Garfield Hays Civil Liberties Program, and the Derrick Bell Public Service Scholarship.

 Fellowships are limited-term positions in public interest organizations, ranging in time from a few months to two years.
 They are prestigious entry points that often lead to future employment.

 NYU Law offers a number of fellowships exclusively to its students.
 Please click here to view fellowship opportunities for JDs, and here for LLMs.
 The Public Interest Law Center can help guide you through the fellowship application process.
 Make an appointment with a PILC counselor today to discuss fellowship opportunities.